Welcome to another Wacky Workshops project – how to make a turtle planter.

 This was such a fun project.
 I can’t wait to see what my turtle Lao Mai (Samoan for ‘turtle’) will look like when the plants in his ‘shell’ have grown more.

 Be sure to share this project.
-For more fun craft projects, sign up to Gleeful Greetings.
+Follow me on Pinterest for more fun craft projects.

 Happy crafting and have a gleeful week, Tamuria.